Sylhet Engineering College

 Sylhet Engineering College (SEC; সিলেট ইঞ্জিনিয়ারিং কলেজ) is a public undergraduate (B.Sc.
-Engineering) College, established in 2007.
-It is affiliated with the "Shahjalal University of Science and Technology".
-"Sylhet Engineering College commonly known as SEC is a public Engineering College in Bangladesh, which focuses on the study of engineering.
+Engineering) college, established in 2005.
+It is affiliated with the Shahjalal University of Science and Technology.
+Sylhet Engineering College commonly known as SEC is a public Engineering College in Sylhet, Bangladesh, which focuses on the study of engineering.
 Every year, around 180 students get accepted to their undergraduate programs to study engineering.

 Introduction

-Sylhet Engineering College (SEC) established in the year 2007 under the School of Applied Sciences & Technology, Shahjalal University of Science and Technology.
+Sylhet Engineering College (SEC) was established in the year 2007 under the School of Applied Sciences & Technology, Shahjalal University of Science and Technology.

 Campus

-The Sylhet Engineering College (SEC) campus is located at Tilagarh, approximately six kilometers away from the heart of Sylhet city.
-Wifi connections exists everywhere in the campus.
+The Sylhet Engineering College (SEC) campus is located at Tilagarh, approximately one kilometer away from the center of Sylhet city.
 There are 16 multi-storied buildings included three large academic buildings, library and computer building, administrative building, the principal's residence, teachers and staff quarters.
 There are two male hostels and a female hostel for students.